martinthomson/key-consistency/draft-wood-key-consistency.md

 Several proposed privacy-enhancing protocols such as Privacy Pass {{PRIVACY-PASS}}, Oblivious DoH {{ODOH}}, and Oblivious HTTP {{OHTTP}}
 require clients to obtain and use a public key for execution.
-For example, Privacy Pass public keys are used to privately obtain tokens for anonymous resumption.
+For example, Privacy Pass public keys are used by clients for validating privately issued tokens for anonymous session resumption.
 Oblivious DoH and HTTP both use public keys to encrypt messages to a particular server.
 In all cases, a common security goal is that recipients cannot link usage of a public key to a specific (set of) user(s).
 In other words, all users of a public key should belong to the same anonymity set, and an attacker should not be able to actively reduce the